-Special Note: The CST is partnering with the Humanities Council on jointly funding proposals that align with the spirit of the CST mission and the Humanities Council’s mission to connect the humanities with the creative arts and sciences.
+Special Note: The CST is partnering with the Humanities Council on a joint call for proposals.
 We seek to support members of the STEM and Humanities faculty in connecting across the STEM and Humanities divisions.
-At anytime, if you are not ready to submit a proposal, but would like assistance with bringing faculty from STEM and the Humanities together, please contact us.
 For more information, please contact Evelyn Laffey or Kathleen Crown, executive director of the Humanities Council.

 - A narrative of the course or synergistic activity that describes alignment with the CST mission.